Ilaya: Origin of the Name "Ilaya"

 There are a number of theories about the origin of the name "Ilaya".
 One of which is that the name is said to have been derived from a place in Spain called Ilaya.

-Ilaya is also said to be a distortion of the Spanish word "La Playa", from the location being in a narrow stretch along the bank of the body of water.
+Ilaya may also be a distortion of the Spanish word "La Playa", from the location being in a narrow stretch along the bank of the body of water.
 The word "ilaya" is also means "inland", "upland", "highland" or "rural" in Visayan word.

+According to the book Wood & Stone, for Gods greater glory, Jesuit Art & Architecture in the Philippines, Ilaya is an old Jesuit mission station which means "the place in the direction of the mountain.

 Another theory is that it was Dr. Jose P. Rizal who named the place Ilaya in honor of the place where La Liga Filipina was organized.
 Rizal organized the La Liga Filipina, a progressive organization, in the house of Doroteo Ongjunco at Ilaya Street, Tondo, Manila in 1892.
 During his exile in Dapitan, he was engaged in a profitable business venture with Ramon Carreon, in fishing, copra and hemp (abaca) industry.
 He named the place where he gets his abaca supply Ilaya.

 A widely accepted legend is about the mananambal, meaning a herbalist, named Ilay and Laya, who lived in the place near the river, now called Dapitan River.
 They are well known for their ability to heal illnesses not only to their locality but also to the neighboring places as well.
 To honor them, the place where they lived was called after them as "Ilay" and "Laya" which eventually became Ilaya.

 In the map of the Philippines archipelago by Jesuit Father Pedro Murillo Velarde of 1734, the name Yraya is mentioned along with Dapitan and Diporog (Dipolog).